The 22 Best Writing Tips Ever

 - Let go of your inner editor.
 When you sit down to write a draft, refrain from proofreading until that draft is complete.

 - Allow yourself to write poorly, to write a weak, uninteresting story or a boring, grammatically incorrect poem.
 You’ll never succeed if you don’t allow yourself a few failures along the way.

 - Make it your business to understand grammar and language.
 Do you know a noun from a verb, a predicate from a preposition?
 Do you understand tense and verb agreement?
 You should.

-- You are a writer so own up and say it out loud: “I am a writer.”
-Whether it’s a hobby or your profession, you have the right to this title.
+- You are a writer so own it and say it out loud: “I am a writer.”
+Whether it’s a hobby or your profession, if you write, then you have the right to this title.